 A cached service layer in your map or scene is in a different projection than the map or scene being shared.
 The best solution depends on what you are sharing and if the service layer is your basemap.

-- Web maps require a basemap.
-All cached service layers in the map must use the same tiling scheme as the basemap and the map must be in the same projection as the basemap.
+- Web maps require a basemap in the same coordinate system as the map being shared.
+All cached service layers in the map must use the same tiling scheme as the basemap.

-- If the service layer is acting as your basemap, use the provided default solution to automatically change the projection of your map or scene to match the projection of your basemap.
+- Change the coordinate system of your map or scene to match the coordinate system of the service layer.
+If the service layer is acting as your basemap, use the provided default solution in the Sharing pane to automatically change the coordinate system of your map or scene to match the coordinate system of your basemap.

-- Alternatively, use the provided solution to open the map properties to manually change the projection of your map or scene.
-For more information on setting the projection of your map or scene, see Specify a coordinate system.
+- Alternatively, use the provided solution in the Sharing pane to open the map properties to manually change the coordinate system of your map or scene to match that of your tiling scheme.
+For more information on setting the coordinate system of your map or scene, see Specify a coordinate system.

-Cached service layers are required to be in the projection of the scene or map.
-This can be because the service layer is acting as the basemap and is used to define the projection of the map or scene once shared or because the service cannot be re-projected in the viewer.
+Cached service layers are required to be in the coordinate system of the scene or map.
+The coordinate system of the map or scene and any cached layers must match because services cannot be reprojected in the map or scene viewer.

 In a global scene, the ArcGIS Online/Bing Maps/Google Maps tiling scheme can be used if the scene's coordinate system is set to WGS 84.